See the Northwestern University Press release on the first in human phase 0 clinical trials of Spherical Nucleic Acids.

 Dr. Stegh received an R01 grant entitled “Systemic RNA interference to reactivate p53 tumor suppression” (NCI 1R01CA208783).

-Dr. Stegh’s laboratory is an integral part of the Northwestern University’s Center for Cancer Nanotechnology Excellence.
+Dr. Stegh’s laboratory is an integral part of the Northwestern University’s Center for Cancer Nanotechnology Excellence and the Northwestern Brain Tumor Specialized Programs of Research Excellence (SPORE).

 About Our Lab